-7 OVERALL OBJECTIVES AND CONCLUSION
+VII.
+OVERALL OBJECTIVES AND CONCLUSION

 The goal of this work is to apply the adaptive autonomous agent paradigm to the software testing domain in order to reassess the notion of a test case.
-A test agent is more intelligent than a test case because it behaves as a dynamic entity that can decide by itself or in a group of agents how and what the software should execute at runtime.
 The vision proposed in this paper is expected to lead to an operational definition of a test agent.
-Such agents need to continuously reason and decide on their need for helping or assisting other test agents in different circumstances.

-In other words, the vision is for test engineers to create test agents that carry out a set of actions with some degree of autonomy by interacting with other agents and driven by the hard-coded knowledge of a test engineer's goals.
-In order to validate the proposed vision, the following steps need to be taken: (i) select a platform in which to develop the test agent automation system (i.e., using several agent-based technologies are available such as JADE, NetLogo, SeSAm [14]), (ii) analyze and simulate (e.g., using ROS (Robot Operating System) [18]) how test agent interactions are shaped by a test engineer's preferences and define how interactions between different agents are represented, and (iii) investigate different learning techniques that can help the test agent refine its decision-making process and evolution in time.
+Such agents need to continuously reason and decide on their need for help or when to assist other test agents in different circumstances.
+In order to validate the proposed vision, the following steps need to be taken: (i) select a platform in which to develop the test agent automation system (i.e., using several agent-based technologies are available such as JADE, NetLogo, SeSAm [24]), (ii) analyze and simulate (e.g., using ROS (Robot Operating System) [25]) how test agent interactions are shaped by a test engineer's preferences and define how interactions between different agents are represented, and (iii) investigate different learning techniques that can help the test agent refine its decision-making process and evolution in time.
 An advanced capability that can be added to test agents is learning such that they retain useful information from their interactions as training data and utilize various machine learning techniques to adapt to new execution scenarios and improve their performance.